RxSwiftCommunity/RxRealmDataSources/README.md

 ## Usage

 This library is a light data source implementation for `RxRealm`.
-It allows you to easily bind an Observable sequence of Realm objects to a table or collection view.
+It allows you to easily bind an Observable sequence of Realm objects to a table or a collection view.
+The library is both iOS and macOS compatible.

 ### Binding to a table view